-The following resources and supportive services, as determined appropriate, are available to truants and chronic or habitual truants with attendance problems and their parents/guardians:
+The following resources and supportive services, as determined appropriate, are available to truants and chronic or habitual truants with attendance problems and the ir parents/guardians:

 - 1. Conferences with school personnel; - 2.
 Counseling services of school social workers and psychologists; - 3.
 Placement in alternative educational programs; - 4.
-Special education assessment and placement; - 5.
 Referral to community agencies.